Targeted Scholarships & Fellowships

 • Qualifications: knowledge of the proposed country/U.S. political relations and current events; interest in working for the federal government; at least intermediate host-country language ability and interest in language study.

-• Eligibility: U.S. Citizen; applying to a graduate program
+• Eligibility: U.S. Citizen; applying to an overseas educational program with an intensive language component.

 Gates Cambridge